ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Interactive Fertilization
 '''''''''''''''''''''''''
 CLM simulates fertilization by adding nitrogen directly to the soil mineral nitrogen pool to meet crop nitrogen demands using both industrial fertilizer and manure application.
-CLM’s separate crop land unit ensures that natural vegetation will not access the fertilizer applied to crops.
+CLM's separate crop land unit ensures that natural vegetation will not access the fertilizer applied to crops.
 Fertilizer in CLM5BGCCROP is prescribed by crop functional types and varies spatially for each year based on the LUMIP land use and land cover change